Alzheimer’s drug gets FDA panel’s backing, setting the stage for broader use

 The move was criticized by advocacy groups, including the Alzheimer’s Association, which has lobbied the federal government for months to begin paying a drug that they say could potentially help many thousands of Americans.

-But most FDA panelists were impressed by Eisai’s results, which they said showed significant differences in patients’ cognitive abilities and function, as well as reduced burden for caregivers.
+But most FDA panelists were impressed by Eisai’s results, which they said showed significant differences in patients’ cognitive abilities and functionality, as well as reduced burden for caregivers.

-The study, funded by Japanese drugmaker Eisai, tracked patients for 18 months using a scale measuring key indicators of cognitive function.
+The study tracked patients for 18 months using a scale measuring key indicators of cognitive function.
 At the end of the trial, patients receiving Leqembi declined more slowly — a difference of less than half a point on the scale — than patients who received a dummy infusion.

 The drug was also associated with potentially serious side effects, including swelling of the brain and small bleeds in brain vessels.